310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-?
-What do you mean?
+…? what do you mean?
 {% endbubble %}

 {% bubble Keito %}